Rashid Minhas

-Pilot Officer Rashid Minhas NH (راشد منہاس) was a Pakistani pilot in the Pakistan Air Force.
-Minhas was the only PAF officer to receive the highest valour award, the Nishan-e-Haider.
-He was also the youngest person and the shortest-serving officer to have received this award.
-During the routine training mission in August 1971, Minhas attempted to gain control of his jet trainer when his superior officer Flight Lieutenant Matiur Rahman hijacked his plane and was trying to defect to India to join the Liberation war of Bangladesh which then crashed near the Thatta District, Sindh in Pakistan.
+Pilot Officer Rashid Minhas NH (راشد منہاس) was a Pakistani fighter pilot and the fifth recipient of Pakistan's highest military award, the Nishan-e-Haider.
+Minhas was the first and only officer from the Pakistan Air Force to receive the Nishan-e-Haider, and was also the youngest person and the shortest-serving officer to have received the award.
+During a routine training mission in August 1971, Minhas attempted to gain control of his jet trainer when his superior officer Flight Lieutenant Matiur Rahman BS took control over the plane to join the Bangladesh War of Independence but Minhas resisted his efforts to control the aircraft and crashed it in Sujawal District in Pakistan.

 Biography

-Rashid Minhas was born on 17 February 1951, in Karachi to a Punjabi Muslim Rajput family of the Minhas clan.
+Rashid Minhas was born on 17 February 1951 to Begum Rashida Minhas (1926–2021), at Karachi in a Punjabi Muslim Rajput family of the Minhas clan.
 Rashid Minhas spent his early childhood in Karachi.
-Later, the family shifted to Rawalpindi, and shifted back to Karachi.
+Later, the family shifted to Rawalpindi, before returning to Karachi.
 Minhas was fascinated with aviation history and technology.
 He used to collect different models of aircraft and jets.
-He also attended St Patrick's High School, Karachi.
+He attended St. Patrick's High School, Karachi.

-The ancestors of Rashid Minhas were born in Qila Sobha Singh, Punjab and later on they moved to Karachi and Rashid Minhas was born in Karachi.
-His father, Majeed Minhas, a civil engineer and an alumnus of the NED University in Karachi, was in a construction management business who later moved to Lahore, Punjab, for the construction project.
-He was educated in Lahore and took admission in the British-managed St. Mary's School in Rawalpindi when his father found an employment opportunity.
+The ancestors of Rashid Minhas belonged to Qila Sobha Singh in Narowal District and later on they moved to Karachi and Rashid Minhas was born in Karachi.
+His father, Majeed Minhas, a civil engineer and an alumnus of the NED University in Karachi, was in a construction management business who later moved to Lahore, Punjab, for the construction projects.
+Rashid was educated in Lahore and enrolled in the British-managed St. Mary's School in Rawalpindi when his father found an employment opportunity.
 But later they permanently settled in Karachi.

-He passed and qualified for his Senior Cambridge examination and performed well while finishing the O-level and A-level qualifications from the St. Patrick's High School.
-His father, Majeed Minhas, wanted his son, Rashid, to follow his step by attending the engineering university and strongly desired for his son to gain a degree in engineering after finishing his high schooling in Karachi.
-Against the wishes of his father, Rashid entered in the PAF School in Lower Topa in 1968, the Air Force's officer candidate school, and forwarded towards completing his military training at the Pakistan Air Force Academy in 1969.
+He passed and qualified for his Senior Cambridge examination and performed well while finishing the O-level and A-level qualifications from St. Patrick's High School.
+His father, Majeed Minhas, wanted his son, Rashid, to follow in his footsteps by attending the engineering university and strongly desired for his son to gain a degree in engineering after finishing his high school in Karachi.
+Against the wishes of his father, Rashid enrolled in the PAF School in Lower Topa in 1968, the Air Force's officer candidate school, completing his military training at the Pakistan Air Force Academy on 14 March 1971.